[Disclosure: Cards from our partners are reviewed below.]

 The biggest downside to this card is its annual fee of $195, waived the first year.
 To help offset the fee, you will receive a $100 airline fee credit each calendar year.
 This can be used for things such as baggage fees or other incidental charges.
 This does not apply towards the purchase of airlines tickets, only incidentals.
 You will have the chance to redeem the points you earn for travel directly through American Express, or you can transfer points to different loyalty partners.
 If those options aren’t of interest, you can opt to use points toward gift cards, entertainment or merchandise.

 The Capital One Venture Rewards card is not only an easy-to-get credit card for those with good credit, but it’s also one of the best credit cards for restaurants in 2017.
 With this card, you will receive an unlimited two points for every dollar you spend.
-Plus, when you sign up, you will receive 40,000 bonus points after spending $3,000 in the first three months.
+Plus, when you sign up, you will receive 40,000 bonus points after spending $3,000 within the first three months of account opening.

 The Chase Freedom card is a great card to have in your wallet if you don’t mind working for it.
 Each quarter, the card touts a different group of categories that earn 5% cash back, on up to $1,500 in combined purchases.
 One quarter it might be restaurants and gas stations, while the next quarter it could be department stores and Amazon.com.
 Each quarter you will need to opt in so that you can receive the bonus cash back.
 Any purchase not included in the bonus categories will earn 1% back.